daxitude/wp-abt/readme.txt

 * filter traffic from bots??
 * store visits/conversions individually so time trends can be observed
 * pagination for the experiments page
+* could use post meta to configure and store variation and conversion information. wouldn't even need the variations table??